stephband/midi/README.md

 Note that in order to optimise the speed of processing incoming MIDI events, filter queries are pre-sorted at the point of calling <code>.on()</code> and a listener tree is constructed.
 Incoming events are simply matched against the tree with a couple of lookups (very fast).
-This avoids running all filters against every incoming event (potentially slow) – but it also means that queries are not dynamic.
+This avoids filtering every incoming event against all queries (potentially slow) – but it also means that queries are not dynamic.
 Changing the values in a query after it has been passed to
 <code>.on()</code> will not alter the MIDI events that trigger <code>fn</code>.